 There is only one Ken Kreisel.
 A man of vision and innovation, who has had a profound influence on home theatre and its sound formats over the decades, consistently pushing the boundaries and producing monitoring equipment used in top studios worldwide including Disney, 20th Century Fox, Columbia Pictures, Dolby Laboratories, DTS, LucasArts, Skywalker Sound, Sony, Warner Brothers and THX.

 There are a few timelines in existence in relation to the Kreisel name, but only one is genuine.
-If there's no photos of Ken, nor any mention of his name, it'll be a manipulated version to conceal the true facts.
+If there's no photos of Ken, nor any mention of Ken, it'll be a manipulated version to conceal the true facts.
 We have recreated the correct one here for you in order to inform you of the true achievements of the one and only, Ken Kreisel.

 Everything else is just imitation.